Choosing a Registered Agent in Massachusetts

 Massachusetts Registered Agents also serve as a general point of contact for receiving business and tax notices, payment reminders, and other documents.

-What are the requirements to be a Registered Agent?
+What are the requirements to be a Registered Agent in Massachusetts?

 Your Registered Agent must be at least 18 years old and have a physical street address in Massachusetts.
 PO Boxes are not allowed.